Israel has long weighed bombing Iran’s nuclear sites. Why it struck now.

 In recent days, amid reports that Trump administration efforts to reach a deal with Iran on its enrichment program were reaching a stalemate, warnings of an Israeli attack proliferated.

-The timing for such an attack was ripe, says Chuck Freilich, a senior researcher at the Institute for National Security Studies in Tel Aviv and a former deputy Israeli national security adviser.
+The timing for such an attack was ripe, says Chuck Freilich, a senior researcher at the Institute for National Security Studies (INSS) in Tel Aviv and a former deputy Israeli national security adviser.
 Iran and its regional proxies have been “dramatically weakened” since the start of the Israel-Hamas war.

 “There’s a window of opportunity for attacking at hopefully a much lower cost than would have been in the past,” he says.

-Note: This story, originally published at 1:34 p.m. on June 13, has been updated with news and developments.